ibm-cloud-docs/vsrx/vsrx-upgrade-reload.md

 ## Upgrading a High-Availabity vSRX deployment
 {: #upgrading-ha-vsrx}

 The HA vSRX upgrade causes minimal downtime, limited to failover periods from primary to backup.
-Your previous configurations are automatically backed up and restored, but it's critical to keep offsite backups for added security.
+Your previous configurations are automatically preserved and restored, but it's critical to keep offsite backups for added security.
 Plan 2 to 5 hours for each node upgrade, and set aside 8 to 10 hours to complete the entire cluster upgrade.
 {: important}

 To upgrade an HA vSRX deployment, follow these steps: